-To remove mold from window glass, all you’ll need are some basic household cleaners.
+To enjoy clean windows and remove mold from window glass, all you’ll need are some basic household cleaners.
 Because glass isn’t particularly porous, the roots of mold don’t penetrate it deeply, making the mold easy to scrub off.

-Fill a gallon bucket with hot water and add 1 cup bleach or 1 cup hydrogen peroxide.
-If you don’t have either, you can use 1/2 cup powdered dishwashing detergent and 1/2 cup borax.
+Fill a gallon bucket with hot water and add one cup of bleach or one cup of hydrogen peroxide.
+If you don’t have either, you can use a half cup of powdered dishwashing detergent and a half cup of borax.

 Open the windows in the room to provide good ventilation while you work.
-If you’re sensitive to molds or you have allergies or asthma, it’s helpful to wear a dust mask and gloves even for small mold cleaning jobs.
+If you’re sensitive to mold or you have allergies or asthma, it’s helpful to wear a dust mask and gloves, even for small mold cleaning jobs.

 Apply the solution to the glass using a spray bottle, sponge, or cloth.
 Gently scrub the glass to remove the mold.
 Rinse the window only if you think your kids or pets might come in contact with the glass and get the cleaning solution into their mouths.
 Leaving a little solution on the window inhibits future mold growth.

-A better option is the same solution of 1/2 cup powdered dishwashing detergent and 1/2 cup borax in 1 gallon of water that works well on glass.
+A better option is to use the same solution of a half cup of powdered dishwashing detergent and a half cup of borax in one gallon of water.
 Distilled vinegar is another effective solution.
 Either spray it onto the wood or pour some into a bucket and apply it to the wood with a spray bottle or sponge.
-Then use a soft scrub brush to scrub the moldy areas gently but firmly.
+Then use a soft scrub brush to scrub the moldy areas.
 For unfinished, unpainted wood, you can use denatured alcohol in the same way.

-Alternatively, pour 3 percent hydrogen peroxide into a spray bottle, spray it onto the moldy wood, and let it sit for 10 minutes.
+Alternatively, pour 3% hydrogen peroxide into a spray bottle, spray it onto the moldy wood, and let it sit for 10 minutes.
 Then scrub the area with a soft brush.

 Commercial mold removal products (fungicides) are also an option.
 If you decide to use one, make sure to follow the product’s instructions exactly.